astrivant/polyad/docs/proposals/copolyad.md

 - **Copolyad:** “Here are the conditions for survival.
 Determine what organism could satisfy them.”

-**Soul searching** adapts the existing structure. **Natural Selection** would choose a composition capable of meeting the requirements.
+**Soul searching** adapts the existing structure. **Natural Selection** chooses the composition that meets the requirements and can replace the existing structure.
+When their decisions conflict, **Natural Selection takes precedence**.

 More formally, Polyad asks: “Given this application graph and its rules, how should we deploy, connect and adapt it?”
 Copolyad would ask: “Given this desired